shtrausslearning/postgreSQL/join.md

 #### 2 | Left Join

 - Similar to pandas' <code>merge</code> **'how=left'** argument option
-- Include all left rows data, if right doesn't contain data it is allocated NaN
+- Include all left rows data, if right doesn't contain data, it is allocated NaN
 - Let's show all the rows that didn't have rows values in the right table

 ```sql